fedecarg/zf-replication-adapter/README.md

 The problem with monolithic database designs is that they don't establish an infrastructure that allows for rapid changes in business requirements.
 Here is where database replication comes into play.
 Replication can be used effectively for many different purposes, such as separating data entry and reporting, distributing load across servers, providing high availability, etc.

-Zf_Orm_DataSource is a Zend Framework Replication Adapter class that supports the most commonly used replication scenarios:
+DataSource is a Zend Framework Replication Adapter class that supports the most commonly used replication scenarios:

 ## Single-Master Replication